phac-nml/pipeline-standards/README.md

 ### 5.2.2 Configuring Module Software with Private or Alternate Container Registries

-To configure a private or alternate container registry, the standard practice is to set the `.registry` option to point to the desired resistry in the `nextflow.config` file.
+To configure a private or alternate container registry, the standard practice is to set the `.registry` option to point to the desired registry in the `nextflow.config` file.
 For example:

 ```
 docker.registry = 'container-registry.com'